 - Credit Monitor – free access to your TransUnion report.
 Credit Monitor is powered by MoneySupermarket.com, and also offers completely free access to your TransUnion credit report and score.

 - TransUnion's statutory credit report.
 A free credit report that you've got a legal entitlement to.
-A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any of the 'extras' that you get with some subscription services, such as a guide credit score.
+A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any 'extras' you get with some subscription services, such as a guide credit score.

 Experian CreditExpert*– free 30-day trial